CenturySturgeon/Esp8266WOL/README.md

 )EOF";
 ```

-You should place this file on the same level as the Esp8266Sketch.ino.
+This file should be on the same level as the Esp8266Sketch.ino.
 If you cloned this repo, the folder structure should look like this:

 ```
 Esp8266Sketch/
-├── envVariables
+├── utils/
-├── Esp8266Sketch.ino
+├── views/
-├── login_html.h
+├── envVariables.h
-└── wol_html.h
+└── Esp8266Sketch.ino
 .gitignore
 qrCodeMaker.py
-README.md
 ```

 ### Generating Requirements

-If you don't know what any of the variables form 'envVariables.h' are, don't worry, you'll find the explanation bellow:

 The 'ssid' and 'password' variables hold your WiFi network name and password respectively.
 These allow the Esp8266 to connect to your WiFi, enabling it to send the magic packets to any device in that network.